 Larry leads our State Development Network and supports strategic planning efforts in our Partnership Zone districts.
 Larry served as Strategy and Planning Officer for the Chicago Public Schools from 2003-2008 with responsibility for developing, managing and communicating the district improvement strategy.
 Since 2008 he has been an independent consultant helping clients in education and workforce development to develop and implement strategies for change.
 His clients included school districts, state departments of education, charter school networks, teachers unions, nonprofit organizations and foundations.
 From 2010 to 2012 Larry co-chaired the Illinois committee charged with developing new teacher and principal evaluation systems.
 He has also served as vice chancellor for administrative services of the City Colleges of Chicago.
 He began his career as a high school English teacher and tennis coach.
 Larry has a M.P.A. from the Harvard Kennedy School, a J.D. from Loyola University Chicago and a B.A. from the University of Notre Dame.

 Daniel currently supports the Great Lake engagements.
 As a founding member of one of the first Pilot schools in the Los Angeles Unified School District, Daniel has significant experience working to support low-income, minority, immigrant, and English Language Learner populations since opening the school as lead chemistry teacher in 2007.
 Since that time he has served in a variety of leadership roles, including Acting Administrative Designee, Categorical Programs Advisor, and Coordinator of various programs including principal evaluation, school accreditation, and online/linked learning.
-Daniel is currently completing a M.A. in Educational Administration from the California State University, Los Angeles.
+Daniel holds an M.A. in Educational Administration from the California State University, Los Angeles.
 He holds a B.A. in Music and a B.S. in Chemical Biology from the University of California, Berkeley.